Place Saint-Lambert

 The largest public building on the square is the former Prince-Bishops' Palace, which now houses the Palace of Justice of Liège and the Provincial Palace, i.e. the government building of Liège Province.

+The SNCB railway station Liège Saint-Lambert is located at the square.
 There is a large bus station in the lower part of the square, which serves as the local transport hub for the city.
+On 28 April 2025, a new tramline went into service with a stop in Place Saint-Lambert.

 On 13 December 2011, a murder–suicide attack took place in the square, in which 6 people were killed and 125 were injured.